samiBendou/space3/README.md

 [![Build status](https://img.shields.io/travis/samiBendou/space3.svg?style=flat-square)](https://travis-ci.org/samiBendou/space3)
 [![License](https://img.shields.io/npm/l/space3.svg?style=flat-square)](https://www.npmjs.com/package/space3)

-Javascript has become a very common language for 3D animation and physics simulation.
+Javascript has become a language able to perform 3D graphics and numerical simulation in real time.
-Theses applications are very expensive in terms of calculation and has imposed the need of both fast computation and easy to use API to perform 3D computation.
+Theses applications are very expensive in terms of calculation and has imposed the need of both fast and easy to use API to perform 3D computation.

 _space3_ is a **rich high performance API for maths 3D maths**.
-It is designed with hardcore time optimization in mind and achieve performances comparable to [glMatrix](http://glmatrix.net/) on mathematical operations while keeping maths programming intuitive.
+It is designed with hardcore time optimization in mind and achieves performances comparable to [glMatrix](http://glmatrix.net/) on mathematical operations while keeping maths programming close to written mathematics.

 ## Featuring
 - **WebGL support** with array based classes inheriting from `Float64Array` for matrix and vectors, column-major matrices, ...

-- **Vast API** designed to perform many general purpose mathematical operations and specialized operations for computer graphics, mechanics and numeric simulation, geometry...
+- **Vast API** designed to perform many general purpose mathematical operations and specialized operations useful for computer graphics, mechanics and numeric simulation, geometry...

-- **Written in Typescript** with standardized interfaces to allow easily subclassing over the framework and simplifies API.
+- **Written in Typescript** with standardized interfaces to allow easily subclassing over the framework and make the API simpler to use.

 - **Object oriented** and **functional** paradigm for mathematical operations in order to make syntax as clear as possible while staying concise.